yqlbu/hikariai-web/web/content/blog/25-GitOps-101-Whats-It-All-About.md

 ## Conclusion

 GitOps is a supplement to the existing DevOps culture.
 It uses a `version control` system like Git to automatically deploy the infrastructure.
-The deployment process is clearly visible, and any changes made to the system can be viewed and tracked, which improves productivity, security and compliance.
-Moreover, GitOps provides more elegant observability, which can observe the deployment state in real time and take actions to keep the actual state consistent with the expected state.
+The deployment process is visible, and any changes made to the system can be viewed and tracked, which improves productivity, security, and compliance.
+Moreover, GitOps provides more elegant observability, which can observe the deployment state in real-time and take actions to keep the actual state consistent with the expected state.

-Moreover, in GitOps, the whole system is described by declarative, which is naturally suitable for cloud native environment, because Kubernetes is also designed in such a way.
+Moreover, in GitOps, the whole system is described by declarative, which is naturally suitable for the cloud-native environment, because Kubernetes is also designed in such a way.

 ---